 Insider Tips for an AMAZING Weekend in Vienna

-We’ve put together some insider tips to help you make the most out of your time in Austria’s stunning capital city.
+We’ve put together some insider tips to help you make the most out of your time in the stunning Austrian capital.

-There are several awesome districts in Vienna, each with their own unique atmosphere and benefits.
-From the lively creative atmosphere in Leopoldstadt to Vienna’s grand and opulent center, Innere Stadt, there’s a place for every kind of traveler in Vienna.
+There are several awesome districts in Vienna, each with its own unique atmosphere and benefits.
+From the lively creative atmosphere in Leopoldstadt to Vienna’s grand and opulent centre, Innere Stadt, there’s a place for every kind of traveller visiting Vienna.

 That being said, we do highly recommend that you stay somewhere central during your trip to Vienna.
-That way, you’ll save time and money by avoiding traveling to and from the city’s main attractions.
+That way, you’ll save time and money by avoiding travelling to and from the city’s main attractions.
 You’ll also find it easier to head back to your accommodation after a night out!
+This is especially true if you’ve only got a few days in Vienna.

 To be properly prepared for your trip to the beautiful city, make sure to find out how expensive Vienna is.
 It’s always good to know roughly how your travel budget should look like!

-Check out our guide on the coolest places to stay in Vienna for a more in-depth rundown of the city’s neighborhoods.
+Check out our guide on the coolest places to stay in Vienna for a more in-depth rundown of the city’s neighbourhoods so you can plan your Vienna itinerary.

 Our Favorite Hostel – Wombats City Hostel Vienna – The Naschmarkt